nagyist/judgeval/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 ## Are you interested to contribute a fix for this bug?
-If this is a confirmed bug, the maintainers are happy to support with guidance and review.
+If this is a confirmed bug, the maintainers are happy to support with guidance and review via [Discord](https://discord.com/invite/tGVFf8UBUY).

 - [ ] Yes
 - [ ] No